There are many items of

 This advice follows that above in many ways.
 You may be the most experienced diver of all time with full knowledge of how to plan everything involved, yet the tiniest of errors in your calculations can make a lot of difference and can be a danger to your safety.

-A dive computer will track everything it needs to in terms of how long you’ve been under the water, with complete and unrivaled accuracy.
+It will track everything it needs to in terms of how long you’ve been under the water, with complete and unrivaled accuracy.

 This cannot be guaranteed with manual planning, so you are assured as much time diving as is safely possible.